 - 1 tbsp unsalted butter, room temperature

-- Heat oven to 350F.
-Grease a 9-inch springform pan with butter and line with parchment paper, then set aside.
-(I used a mini bundt cake pan and the leftover batter went into a muffin pan, both pans were rubbed with butter and then floured)
+- Heat oven to 350°F. Grease a 9-inch springform pan with butter and line with parchment paper, then set aside.

-- Make the cake: Place butter, chocolate and hot coffee in a large heatproof bowl and mix well until everything is melted, combined and smooth.
-Whisk in sugar by hand until dissolved.
-Add eggs and vanilla extract and whisk again until thoroughly combined and smooth.
-Sift flour, cocoa powder and salt together into a bowl and then whisk this into the melted chocolate mixture.
-The batter here is liquid, but don’t think you have missed something; this is how it should be.
+- Place butter, chocolate and coffee in a large heatproof bowl and mix well until everything is melted, combined and smooth.
+Whisk in sugar until dissolved.
+Add eggs and vanilla and whisk again until thoroughly combined and smooth.
+Sift flour, cocoa powder and salt together into a bowl and then whisk into the melted chocolate mixture.

 - Pour batter into the prepared pan and bake for 1 hour, or until the cake is cooked and a skewer inserted into the center comes out clean or with just a few dry crumbs attached.
-The top will form a crust and crack a little, but don’t worry, this is expected.
+The top will form a crust and crack a little.
 Leave the cake to cool for 20 minutes before removing from the pan, then set aside until completely cool.
-(If you want to use a mini bundt cake pan, check the cakes after 10 minutes!
-Mine were perfectly done after about 15 minutes, and they slid right out of the pan without issues.)

 - Combine cream and corn syrup in a small pan and place over medium-high heat.
 As soon as bubbles begin to appear (just before it comes to a boil), remove from the heat.

-- Use a rubber spatula to scrape the ganache into a bowl and cover with plastic wrap, with the plastic actually touching the top of the ganache.
+- Use a rubber spatula to scrape the ganache into a bowl and cover with plastic wrap, with the plastic touching the top of the ganache.
 Set aside until it has set to the consistency you want.
 If you want a thin layer to spread over the cake, it can be poured over while liquid so that you get an even, light and shiny coating.
 For a thicker ganache with a spreading consistency, leave it for about 2 hours at room temperature.
-(The ganache can be stored at room temperature, providing it’s not too warm, for 3 days or kept in the fridge for up to 2 weeks.
-It can also be frozen, although it will lose a bit of its shine when defrosted.)

 Keywords: chocolate cake, ottolenghi, dark chocolate, chocolate ganache, simple cake